-The Christ of the Redemption: The Leg, the Balance, the Weight and the Volume - The Mechanics of Spiritual Warfare and Energetic Alteration, By Marilynn Hughes
+The Christ of the Redemption: The Leg, the Balance, the Weight and the Volume - The Mechanics of Spiritual Warfare and Energetic Alteration, An Out of Body Travel Book on Deep Mystical Theology, By Marilynn Hughes

 "I only just started 'The Christ of the Redemption' but I'm hooked from the first page of the introduction . . .
 I'm hooked from the first paragraph actually.
 Thank you so very much for the glimpses you give us into the spiritual world . . .
 OK - I'm already feeling the Holy Spirit and I'm crying.
 My dear Marilynn, how Beautiful, Blissful and Sublime.
 Your Celestial Victory and your reward of a life in the world with two suns and four moons and your log cabin.
 I am so, so, so happy for you!!!!!
 You most certainly have earned such a blessed reward." - John Lyssikatos, New Jersey, USA